 In the classic industrial paradigm, taking a break from work was a necessary evil rather than a key component of keeping the employee productive.
-With the modern approach and a slide toward creative and analytical work instead of repetitive manual labor, taking breaks can be a life-saver, or at least, a productivity booster.
+With the modern approach and a slide toward creative and analytical work instead of repetitive manual labor, taking breaks at work can be a life-saver, or at least, a productivity booster.
+Numerous studies confirm the benefits of taking a break, including reduced fatigue and increased focus.

-When thinking about breaks during the work, there is an imminent conflict between overworking oneself, being unproductive, and abusing the breaks.
+When thinking about breaks during work, there is an imminent conflict between overworking oneself, being unproductive, and abusing the breaks.
 The approach toward a break in work also varies depending on the country and the company culture.
+A healthy work break schedule and understanding the importance of taking regular breaks can help employees avoid burnout and maintain performance.

 • What is the history of breaks at work